geomagpy/magpy/magpy/gui/README_gui.md

          (magpy)user$ xmagpy

-This technique was tested using Ubuntu24.04 with a python 3.12 environment and wxPython4.2.2.
-The benefit of tis option are newest python and wx packages as well as the fact that no additional large python package needs to be installed.
+This technique is working on Ubuntu24.04 with a python 3.12 environment and wxPython4.2.2.
+The benefit of this option are newest python and wx packages as well as the fact that no additional large python package needs to be installed.
 Besides you can use this environment for backend scripts.
-The benefit of the following option2 is that it is rather easy and, at least to my experience, works flawless on most operating systems.
+The benefit of the following option 2 is that it is rather easy and, at least to my experience, works flawless on most operating systems.

 #### 2.1.2 Option 2: Using a conda/anaconda environment